GNOME/vala/README.md

+## What is Vala?
 Vala is a programming language that aims to bring modern programming language features to GNOME developers without imposing any additional runtime requirements and without using a different ABI compared to applications and libraries written in C.

-valac, the Vala compiler, is a self-hosting compiler that translates Vala source code into C source and header files.
+`valac`, the Vala compiler, is a self-hosting compiler that translates Vala source code into C source and header files.
 It uses the GObject type system to create classes and interfaces declared in the Vala source code.